pikvm/pikvm/docs/pico_hid.md

 # Raspberry Pi Pico HID

-The Pico HID is a part of DIY PiKVM V1 platform and performs keyboard and mouse emulation.
+The Pico HID is a part of DIY PiKVM V1 platform that performs keyboard and mouse emulation.
 It has excellent compatibility, and by default emulates USB, including two mouse modes: absolute and relative.

 Full list of features: